Updated: May 16

 Also, — it is reasonable to include a variation of an app for left-handed people.
 While it may seem superfluous in a big scheme of things — at least it is a nice inclusive gesture.

 Minimize action sequences.
-AKA how many times should users click to reach the goal?
+AKA how many clicks to reach the goal?

 There is something inherently wicked about an application that requires sophisticated dance routines for your fingers in order to perform basic actions.
 While it may be fun for those who like such things — the majority of users will be simply annoyed and will probably move on to another similar application.